MW 8x4 / N38 - neodymium magnet

 Disadvantages of neodymium magnets:

-- Potential hazard to health from tiny fragments of magnets are risky, in case of ingestion, which is crucial in the context of child safety.
-Additionally, miniscule components of these products are able to hinder the diagnostic process in case of swallowing.
+- Possible danger to health from tiny fragments of magnets are risky, if swallowed, which is particularly important in the context of children's health.
+Furthermore, tiny parts of these products have the potential to be problematic in medical diagnosis in case of swallowing.

 Be Cautious with Neodymium Magnets